FireSquid6/elysia-htmx-auth-prototype/README.md

 ## Good DX
 - [x] separate prod and dev databases
 - [x] rebuild on watch
+- [ ] scripts are smarter and auto adapt to prod or dev with args

 ## Make it...
 - [ ] Look pretty